 Ashtavinayak Tour From Mumbai: Route, Distance, Packages & Darshan Guide

-Ashtavinayak Tour From Mumbai
+Ashtavinayak Tour from Mumbai

+Embarking on the Ashtavinayak tour from Mumbai is one of the most sacred pilgrimages for devotees of Lord Ganesha.
+The yatra covers eight ancient temples, each steeped in legend, located across the Pune, Raigad, and Ahmednagar districts of Maharashtra.
+Traditionally, the journey starts and ends at Morgaon’s Mayureshwar temple, ensuring the darshan is considered complete.
 Whether you’re looking for the cheapest Ashtavinayak tour from Mumbai or a comfortable car package, this guide covers routes, distances, packages, maps, and practical tips to help you plan your pilgrimage in 2025.

 Significance of The Ashtavinayak Yatra